rsabec/rsabec.github.io/_posts/2025-07-28-Basic-Bread-NoKnead.markdown

-	press the overhang together adn trim the excess off leaving 1/2 inch overhang lightly bruch top with warm water and sprinkle with sugar cut a few slot in top for steam release
+	press the overhang together adn trim the excess off leaving 1/2 inch overhang lightly bruch top with warm water and sprinkle with sugar cut a few slots in top for steam release

 # -Bake the pie until the filling is bubbling and the crust is golden brown about 2 hours